-sigstack(ss, oss); struct sigstack \ss, \oss;
+sigstack(ss, oss); struct sigstack ss, oss;

 Sigstack allows users to define an alternate stack on which signals are to be processed.
 If ss is non-zero, it specifies a signal stack on which to deliver signals and tells the system if the process is currently executing on that stack.
 When a signal's action indicates its handler should execute on the signal stack (specified with a sigvec(2) call), the system checks to see if the process is currently executing on that stack.
-If the process is not currently executing on the signal stack.
-If the process is not currently executing on the signal stack for the duration of the signal handler's execution.
+If the process is not currently executing on the signal stack, the system arranges a switch to the signal stack for the duration of the signal handler's execution.
 If oss is non-zero, the current signal stack state is returned.